DeMarcoLab/imp_preprocessing_pipelines/README.md

 - Run the pipeline shell script with -p parameter pointing to the folder.
 - The result will be put in bucket/dataset folder.

 The content of the resulting folder is in the neuroglancer precomputed format.
-Our imp version of neuroglancer can read and process all the files in there when provided with the url to the folder, and will add interaction, however the raw image/segmentation/mesh data can be loaded into any neuroglancer instance manually by hosting it and then pointing to the URL at the source panel.
+Our imp version of neuroglancer can read and process all the files in there when provided with the url to the folder, and will add interaction, however the raw image/segmentation/mesh data can be loaded into any neuroglancer instance  by serving it and then pointing to the URL at the source panel of the web app.

 Please check the examples folder structure in this repository to understand where to put what for input.